Kamran0153/Impact-of-Data-Freshness-in-Learning/README.md

 Then, for different experiments, execute different python files with valid input arguments:

-(a)
+(a) Robot state prediction in a leader-follower robotic system:
 The first figure illustrates the performance of robot state prediction in a leader-follower robotic system.
 <p float="left">
   <img src="/RoboticExperimentModel.png" width="400"></p>

-As illustrated in a Youtube
+As illustrated in a [Youtube
-video, the leader robot sends its state (joint angles) Xt to the follower robot through a channel.
+video]([actual URL to navigate](https://www.youtube.com/watch?v=_z4FHuu3-ag), the leader robot sends its state (joint angles) Xt to the follower robot through a channel.
 One packet for updating the leader robot’s state is sent periodically to the follower robot every 20 time-slots.
 The transmission time of each updating